-Vision Pro doesn’t have controllers, although that’s not stopping third-party hardware creators from trying to bypass Apple.
-Enter Surreal Touch, a newly announced motion controller that aims to leverage Vision Pro’s ability to play PC VR games, but not only.
+Vision Pro doesn’t have controllers, although that’s not stopping third-party hardware creators from trying to beat Apple to the punch.
+Enter Surreal Touch, a motion controller that’s just launched a Kickstarter campaign, aiming to leverage Vision Pro’s ability to play PC VR games.

-Surreal Interactive, the startup behind Surreal Touch, is hoping to bring the controllers to market some point next month, with its price revealed at the time of launch.
+Original Article (July 3rd, 2024): Surreal Interactive, the startup behind Surreal Touch, is hoping to bring the controllers to market some point next month (see update), with its price revealed at the time of launch.

 Similar to Meta’s Touch Pro controllers, Surreal Touch contains optical sensors with fisheye lenses that allow the device to track independently from the headset.